mcavoybn-tovuti/frontend-decouple-bakeoff/README.md

 npm start
 ```

-The server is built with express and is set up to serve the files in this repo.
-So if you want to test `/stencilJS/tovuti-web-components/www/index.html` simply open your browser and go to `http://localhost:3000/stencilJS/tovuti-web-components/www/index.html`.
+The server is built with express and is set up to serve the files in this repo for development purposes on your local machine.
+If you want to test `/stencilJS/tovuti-web-components/www/index.html` simply open your browser and go to `http://localhost:3000/stencilJS/tovuti-web-components/www/index.html`.

 ## StencilJS